 In order to implement VIP, you’ll need a few pieces of equipment.
 This equipment includes: the vacuum pump, leak detector, thermometer, clamps, hoses, several resin collectors, vacuum gauges, and vacuum bagging supplies.
 The biggest cost in introducing VIP into a larger shop is the need for a superior fail-safe vacuum system which consists of two pumps, a filter, reservoir and vacuum lines which are permanent and run throughout the shop for easy hookup.

-The good news is that the learning curve for VIP is extremely manageable with many quickly learning the process with limited downtime during a conversion.
+The good news is that the learning curve for VIP is manageable with limited downtime during a conversion.
 Vacuum infusion process courses are typically one week in length however it may take up to four weeks for the average employee to achieve quality production skills attainment.
-Some systems may require licensing while others will not.

 If you are still working with a wet lay-up process, our expertise makes it simple to upgrade your production to a much higher performance level using MTI® hose technology.
 We are experienced in supporting clients throughout their transition to the MTI® infusion process.

 - Stack dry fabric layer onto the mold.
 If necessary fix with adhesive spray

 - Stack peel ply, perforated film, flow media on top

 - Lay the MTI® hose around the mold lip onto the peel ply and fix it where necessary.
 Seal one end of the hose into with the vacuum line and seal the other open end.
 Make sure the connecting points are sealed accurately.
 We recommend sealant tape to do this